 Children will enjoy a visit to Granny's Kitchen.
 They may also draw in the children's corner, try out a gird and gain a certificate by completing a quiz.

 Dollar Museum is independent.
-It is fully accredited (Registration no. 440), owned by a Charitable Trust (Scottish Charity no. SC 022185) and run by Friends and volunteers.
+It is owned by a Charitable Trust (Scottish Charity no. SC 022185) and run by Friends and volunteers.
 It is financed by donations, Friends' subscriptions, fund-raising events, grants, and sales from the Museum shop.
 Entry to the museum is free.